By Promod Puri

 In this state of affairs, the credibility of established opposition politicians can be reasonably doubted as well.
 In their closets are enough skeletons which in reality are the exploitative treasures for the ruling party to keep the opposition quite or on selective criticism mode.

 The silence of the Congress on many issues of national interest, for example, the Raffle scandalous deal, reveals the bedfellow relationship between the leadership of the BJP and the main opposition party.

 If the BJP is responsible for the structural damage of democracy in India under the fervency of its Hindutva agenda, then the record of the Congress is not clean either.

 Under the leadership of Indira Gandhi, India’s democracy was subverted overnight with the declaration of Emergency in 1975.
 However, in the subsequent national election, Congress was mercilessly beaten.
 Thanks to the intactness of the Election Commission which was not tinkered with weaponry of the Indira Gandhi emergency.

 In that respect, we can say there is resilience in India’s democracy.

 But this time it is the institutional chiseling which has been purposely done to carve out a non-secular nation based on narrow confines of Hindutva agenda.

-This is an agenda which is fundamentally anti-Hindu.
-The identity of Hinduism lies in its wide open structure where liberal, secular and diverse customs and traditions co-exist and flourish.
+This is an agenda that is fundamentally anti-Hindu.
+The identity of Hinduism lies in its wide-open structure where liberal, secular and diverse customs and traditions co-exist and flourish.